sounishnath003/gossip-raft-consensus-keystore/README.md

 -   **Distributed:** Keys are distributed across multiple nodes.
 -   **Fault-Tolerant:** The system can tolerate node failures as long as a quorum of nodes is alive.
--   **Strongly Consistent:** All reads and writes are strongly consistent, thanks to the Raft consensus algorithm.
+-   **Strongly Consistent:** All writes are strongly consistent, thanks to the Raft consensus algorithm.
+-   **Eventual Consistency:** The system uses a gossip protocol to ensure that all nodes eventually converge to the same state.
 -   **Cluster Management:** Nodes can dynamically join the cluster.

 ## Architecture